pdf-association/pdf-cos-syntax/Debugging.md

 - Press ▷ to run the launch config (F5).
 - In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, open a PDF document in 'plain text' language mode.

+## Linting

+Converted to a relatively strict version of eslint 9.1.1 "compilerOptions" currently does NOT include `"noUncheckedIndexedAccess": true` in tsconfig.json

 ## Packaging as VSIX

 ```bash